-Tara Frater is a Partner based in the firm’s Barbados office.
+Tara Frater is a Partner based in the Barbados office of Lex Caribbean, a pan-Caribbean regional law firm.

 Tara was a UWI Open Scholar and obtained her Bachelor of Laws Degree with Upper Second Class Honours from the University of the West Indies in 2001 and her Legal Education Certificate from the Norman Manley Law School in 2003.
 She was admitted to the Jamaican Bar in 2003, the British Virgin Islands Bar in 2004, and the Barbados Bar in 2010.